dfjones/watchman/README.md

 Simple utility that watches files/directories for changes and performs an action when they change.
 Inspired (and partially based on) the coffee-script compiler.

-I'm sure this is reinventing 100 other, better tools.

-Yes I wrote it in coffee-script and NodeJS.
+Yes, I wrote it in coffee-script and NodeJS.
 Does that make me hip now?

 (Calm down, you don't need coffee-script to run it.)